 The transfer procedure to the responsible Member State is organised by the Dublin Unit of the IAO, in cooperation with the receiving Member State, but the actual transfer is performed by the police.
-In case of air transfer, the police assists with boarding the foreigner on the airplane, and - if the foreigner's behaviour or his or her personal circumstances such as age do not require it - the foreigner travels without escorts.
+In case of air transfer, the police assist with boarding the foreigner on the airplane, and - if the foreigner's behaviour or his or her personal circumstances such as age do not require it - the foreigner travels without escorts.
+Unaccompanied minors travel with their legal guardian who hands them over to the authorities of the receiving Member State.
 Otherwise the person will be accompanied by Hungarian police escorts.
 In case of land transfers, the staff of the police hand over the foreigner directly to the authorities of the other state.
 According to HHC's experience, voluntary transfers are rare.
 There is no official information on the duration of the transfer.

 In 2016, Hungary issued 5,619 outgoing requests and carried out 213 transfers, thereby indicating a 3.8% transfer rate.
+In 2017, Hungary issued 896 outgoing requests and carried out 220 transfers, thereby indicating a 24.5% transfer rate.

-Indicators: Dublin: Personal Interview ☐ Same as regular procedure 1 s a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure?
-Yes \sum No If so, are interpreters available in practice, for interviews?
-Yes \sum No 2 are interviews conducted through video conferencing?
-Frequently Rarely Never
+Indicators: Dublin: Personal Interview Same as regular procedure 1.
+Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure? ☐ Yes ☐ No If so, are interpreters available in practice, for interviews? ☐ Yes ☐ No 2.
+Are interviews conducted through video conferencing? ⊠ Frequently □ Rarely □ Never